You are here

 Since its inception, the Buckle Up program has grown to include four main components:

 - Child Passenger Safety: Addressing car seats, booster seats and seat belts.
 Motor vehicle crashes are the number one cause of death among children ages 1 to 19.
-Our certified technicians teach families how to use and install car seats so children are safe for every ride.
+Our certified technicians teach families how to use and install car seats s children are safer on every ride.
 This begins the process of ensuring passenger safety right into adulthood.

-- Heatstroke Awareness and Prevention: On average, every 10 days a child dies from heatstroke in a vehicle.
-To help prevent tragic and unnecessary deaths due to heatstroke, Safe Kids Worldwide and the General Motors teamed up to launch Never Leave Your Child Alone in a Car to encourage everyone to ACT.
+- Heatstroke Awareness and Prevention: Addressing unattended children in vehicles.
+On average, every 10 days a child dies from heatstroke in a vehicle.
+To help prevent tragic and unnecessary deaths due to heatstroke, Safe Kids Worldwide and General Motors teamed up to launch Never Leave Your Child Alone in a Car to encourage everyone to ACT.

-- Frontovers and Backovers Prevention: Public education on driveway and parking lot injuries known as “frontovers” and “backovers.”
+- Frontovers and Backovers Prevention: Addressing driveway and parking lot injuries known as “frontovers” and “backovers.”
 Drivers responsible for backover and frontover deaths are often family members or friends of the children killed.
-In an effort to raise awareness about protecting kids in and around cars, Safe Kids created a program called Spot The Tot
+In an effort to raise awareness about protecting kids in and around cars, Safe Kids created a program called Spot The Tot.

-- Getting Ready to Drive: Passenger education for preteens and teens before they drive.
+- Getting Ready to Drive: : Addresses the need for passenger education for parents of and preteens and teens before they drive.
 At age 13 and 14, a teen’s risk of dying while riding with a teenage driver is double what it was when he or she was younger.
-Countdown2Drive was designed to teach preteens and young teens about safe driving before they get behind the wheel.
+Countdown2Drive was designed to teach preteens and young teens about being a helpful and safe passenger before they get behind the wheel as drivers.

 The success of the Buckle Up program is measured by two things: lives saved and injuries prevented.
 When the program started in 1997, 6,576 kids 19 and under died in car crashes almost every year.
 Today, the number of deaths has been cut by more than half.

-To date, certified child passenger safety technicians at nearly 100,000 child passenger safety events with more than 2 million car seats checked for proper installation.
-Additionally, more than 700,000 car seats have gone to at-risk families, and more than 28 million people have been exposed to the program’s events and outreach activities.
+To date, more than 2.2 million car seats have been checked for proper installation by certified child passenger safety technicians at nearly 100,000 child passenger safety events.
+Additionally, more than 750,000 car seats have gone to at-risk families, and more than 29 million people have been exposed to the program’s events and outreach activities.

-With support from the GM, Safe Kids coalitions conduct more than 3,000 events and over 700 permanent inspection stations each year.
-Buckle Up reaches even more people in need with 118 mobile child safety vans, completely equipped to conduct child passenger safety events.
+With support from General Motors, Safe Kids coalitions conduct more than 3,000 events and over 810 permanent inspection stations each year.
+Buckle Up has provided even more child passenger safety education to families in need through the donation of 137 mobile car seat checkup vans by General Motors.

 Around the World

 We live in a global society, where the number of cars in the world will double in the near future.
 Our shared goal is to reach as many kids and families as possible, not only in the United States – where 4 million babies are born each year – but around the world.
-We will continue to use all of the experience we gained through Buckle Up to save lives everywhere.
+We will continue to use all of the experience we gained through Buckle Up to save lives everywhere by offering training, technical expertise and support for child and family safety.